webpack/webpack-dev-server/README.md

 Either method will start a server instance and begin listening for connections from `localhost` on port `8080`.

+By default the entry file will be `src/index.js` and it will be served at `/dist/main.js` when the `--mode` flag is used.
+These can be customized in `webpack.config.js` if needed.

 webpack-dev-server is configured by default to support live-reload of files as you edit your assets while the server is running.